intelligence38000/android-docs/src/pages/maps/overview/location-component.md

  />
 }}

-There are currently 7 `CameraMode` options available:
+There are 7 `CameraMode` options available:

 | `CameraMode` | Description |
 | --- | --- |